 (1) with a school nurse, in a district that employs a school nurse;

 (2) with a licensed school nurse, in a district that employs a licensed school nurse;

 (3) with a public or private health or health-related organization, in a district that contracts with a public or private health or health-related organization, according to section 121A.21; or

-(4) with the appropriate party, in a district that has an arrangement approved by the commissioner of children, families, and learning, according to section 121A.21.
+(4) with the appropriate party, in a district that has an arrangement approved by the commissioner of education, according to section 121A.21.